 In this article, we shall discuss the various clothing articles the locals wear, and what dresses are expected to be worn by the tourists for a smooth, error-free trip to the oasis in the beating heart of central Asia, Dubai.

-Traditional Dresses of Dubai
+Traditional Dresses in Dubai

 1. AbayaThis is the national dress of Dubai and UAE.
 It is a long elegant cloak which covers the maximum part of a woman’s body except for her face, feet and hands.
 Traditionally, it is black in colour.
 Some women also prefer to wear Niqaab and Gafaaz to cover their faces and hands respectively.